 Hone your math or computer science skills online

 I help students age 10 to adult to develop their math and computer science skills.
 There are two different ways you can learn from me:

 1. Take a Course with me at Northwestern (grades 6-12)

 I teach a number of courses for the Center for Talent Development on the campus of Northwestern University and online.
 Some of these courses offer high school credit.
-The courses I teach are shown below.
 See the CTD website for a complete list of courses and requirements.
 In the spring I'll be teaching Intro to Java.